oven-lab/SEsocial/README.md

 # SEsocial

-A python repository for verifying swedish social security numbers.
+A python repository for verifying and generating swedish social security numbers.

 ## Installation